-- A joint task force led by the UNC-Chapel Hill Physicians for Human Rights Chapter and Dr. Walden has worked to address disparities resulting from the inability to meet the citizenship requirements by developing an ongoing N-648 Clinic.
+- A joint task force led by the UNC-Chapel Hill Physicians for Human Rights Chapter and Cone Family Medicine has worked to address disparities resulting from the inability to meet the citizenship requirements by developing an ongoing N-648 Clinic.
 In this clinic, students, residents, and attending physicians meet with and evaluate refugees to document any evidence of mental or physical conditions.
 Students conduct the examinations and complete the N-648 paperwork based on their findings alongside qualified attending physicians.

 - Based on our work, the clinic was awarded a prestigious NC Schweitzer Fellowship for 2018-2019.

 - Cone Health Family Medicine and Greensboro AHEC have held annual statewide Refugee Health Forums in Greensboro, NC to meet the challenges faced by refugees as well as to help those caring for this population learn best practices, establish networks, and hear from former refugees.